mahaloz/Script-Kiddy/README.md

 # Script Kiddy
-A script dedicated to assisting all CS Students in automating CSE310 assignments
+A script dedicated to assisting all script kiddys in automating CSE310 assignments

 ## Installation
 Sign into general.asu.edu, and run the git clone command: